 Why you experience the taste of blood in the mouth, but no blood

 Now let’s tackle the main question at hand, which is why do we experience the metallic taste of blood in our mouth, even when there’s no blood.

 First, it can be due to gum disease.
 Gum disease refers to a condition where the gum becomes sore and swollen due to infections.
 Typically, during an infection, your gums bleed when you floss or brush your teeth.
 You may or may not see the blood but it is what causes you to taste blood in the mouth.

 Another causal factor of tasting blood in the mouth is chemotherapy.
 Chemotherapy, which means chemical treatment, refers to the use or combination of different drugs to kill cancer cells in the body.
-Other purposes of chemotherapy are: controlling the advancement of tumor when a cure is not possible; shrinking tumors prior to surgery; soothing symptoms of cancer, such as pain; and destroying smaller cancer cells which may resurface after a tumor has been removed.
+Other purposes of chemotherapy are: controlling the advancement of a tumor when a cure is not possible; shrinking tumors prior to surgery; soothing symptoms of cancer, such as pain; and destroying smaller cancer cells which may resurface after a tumor has been removed.

 Because chemotherapy involves the use of different drugs, a patient may experience side effects from particular drugs or a mixture thereof.
 One such side effect is a significant change in your taste buds and salivary glands, making you experience the metallic taste of blood in your mouth, even when you are not bleeding.

 Taking over-the-counter medication can also cause you to experience the metallic taste of blood in your mouth.
 More often than not, we humans like to take drugs as supplements to our food.
 This is could be because we feel that we are not getting the required amounts of certain vital nutrients such as vitamins and iron.
 It’s important to mention that certain multivitamins contain heavy metals, such as zinc, chromium, and copper.
 Therefore, taking too much of them will cause you to experience a metallic taste (like that of blood) in your mouth.